csgsf/ee_forest_area_tracker/README.md

 <img width="600" alt="Screenshot 2023-05-11 at 7 25 11 PM" src="https://github.com/csgsf/ee_burn_tracker/assets/90655137/ad383d8d-688c-4f36-8d5e-1d955649330f">

 ### Resources

+When using the tool, I would suggest corresponding incidences that have been mapped with other organizations to see how extensive the damage is.

 The [Eyes on Russia](https://eyesonrussia.org/) map can be used for identifying environmental damage in Ukraine.